Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Beginning today, treat everyone you meet as if they were going to be dead by midnight.
-Your life will never be the same again."
+> "When uncomfortable, my instinct is not to avoid the discomfort but to become at peace with it."
-> — **Og Mandino**
+> — **Josh Waitzkin**

 ---